 * Laws with special majority vote = for the amendment of basic legislation concerning the organization of the State, it is necessary to have a majority in each language group as well as two thirds of the votes in favor.

-** The Court of Arbitration = court of justice which, among other things, determines whether or not the federal Government, a region or a community is making decisions beyond its authority.
+** The Constitutional Court = court of justice which, among other things, determines whether or not the federal Government, a region or a community is making decisions beyond its authority.